 Figure Your Net Totals

 After all your monthly expenses are calculated, you can quickly calculate your net income by subtracting your total expenses from your total income.
-To create a command in your spreadsheet, type =cell with total income – cell with total expenses.

 For example, if your total income is located in cell C20 and your total expenses are located in cell C18, the function should be entered as =C20-C18.
-Repeat this process for each month of the year, making sure to change the cell letters to correspond with the column you’re working in.

-Format Your Family Budgeting Spreadsheet
+Format Your Budgeting Spreadsheet

-After you have all the formal numbers in place, you can take the time to format your family budgeting spreadsheet to make it easier to read.
+After you have all the formal numbers in place, you can take the time to format your budgeting spreadsheet to make it easier to read.

 You can adjust the font and font sizes, making general categories a larger font size and subcategories a smaller size.